7aimez/hypros/README.md

 - Status bar
 - Power options

+> [!NOTE]
+> If there are any bugs with any of these features or in the main software itself, please [create an issue](https://github.com/7aimez/hypros/issues/new/choose).

 ## Technologies

 Used to create HyperOs and needed installed and enabled to run it: